Acupuncture & Traditional Chinese Medicine

 Most private health funds provide a rebate for acupuncture services.

-In some situations Workers compensation and CTP consults are able to be billed for acupuncture .
+In some situations Workers compensation and Motor Vehicle Insurances are able to be billed for acupuncture .

 Acupuncture research is happening at a rapid rate.
 We post links periodically on our Facebook page, so feel free to look there.
 The Acupuncture Evidence Project is also collating the list of conditions that may respond well from including Acupuncture in the treatment program.

 Chinese Herbal medicine is the use of specific plant and mineral ingredients to assist in the regulation of the body functions.
 Historically some animal products may have been used, but in recent years that practice has been discouraged.
-Most of the Chinese Herbal medicine is now free of animal products.
+Most of the recognised Chinese Herbal medicine is now "Cruelty Free" and try to avoid the use of animal products.